Cooley High School: 1950s - 1960s

-1970s, 1980s, 1990s
+1970s - 1990s

 Throughout Cooley's eighty-two year history, the men's basketball program enjoyed top-level success; the Cardinals were DPSSAL champions in 1973.
 During the late-1980s, in statewide competition, Cooley basketball reigned supreme; Coach Ben Kelso led the Cardinals to consecutive Michigan High School Athletic Association Championship titles in 1987, 1988, and 1989.
 Cooley won another DPSSAL basketball crown in 1992.

 The 1982 Lady Cardinal basketball team won MHSAA District and Regional crowns; advancing all the way to the state tournament quarterfinal round versus five-time defending champion, Flint Northern High School.

 Between 1975 and 1984, Cardinal football teams produced a 10-season record of 68-20 (.772).
 Cooley's 1980 squad went 9-0, earning a third place Associated Press ranking; the 1981 Cardinals finished 8-1, ending the season rated tenth.

 Over the years, numerous Cooley track and field athletes have won individual DPSSAL and MHSAA gold medals; the Cardinals have also fared well in their quest for a state team title.
 In 1984 and 1985, Cooley's men finished as runners-up at the MHSAA Track and Field Finals.
 In 1991, Cooley High School brought home the MHSAA men's track and field championship trophy.
 At the 1991 championships, Cooley's 1600-meter relay team of Adams, David Norman, Johnson and Marco West established a MHSAA Class-A record of 3:16.05; the mark was not bettered until 2002.

+2000s and closure

+By 1997 student enrollment was 1,400, a sharp decline from 3,400 in 1983.
+The closure of nearby Redford High School in 2007, which sent some students to Cooley briefly slowed declining enrollment, but by 2010 it was expected that enrollment would drop below 1,000 students.

+The 1,000 seat auditorium was renovated in 2004, the towers restored in 2006, and the roof was replaced as part of $12.8 million dollars in improvements.
+Despite these efforts to modernize the building, DPS closed the school in June 2010, part of a closure of 42 schools due to low enrollment and high maintenance costs.